Mugna46/DSS_project/doc/report_DSS.typ

 </receiver>
 ```
 #v(0.5em)
-The `MainActivity` is not the starting point of the application.
-The real main activity is `BankSplashActivity`, that following the flow end his execution in `BankEndActivity` not passing in any way from the `MainActivity`.
-Also the Broadcast Receiver is not the one of the `MainActivity` but the one of the `smsReceiver` package.
+The `MainActivity` is not the actual entry point of the application.
+The real main activity is `BankSplashActivity`, which, following the application's execution flow, ends in `BankEndActivity` without ever passing through `MainActivity`.
+Additionally, the _Broadcast Receiver_ functionalities does not belong to `MainActivity`, but rather to the `smsReceiver` package.
 #pagebreak()